Confucii/Bachelor-Thesis-work/Reports/Report_4.md

 ![Image](../Images/PyTorch_Wine.png "PyTorch Wine")
 #### Problem
 The loss and accuracy do not change much, they fluctuate in the same range continuously.

+### Main Findings
+In this work I have started working with classification tasks and have been introduced to PyTorch.
+PyTorch is a fascinating tool to be honest, I was impressed with the inherent implementation of gradient and how much it simplifies the coding experience at this stage.
+The classification tasks are interesting, however I have encountered a problem which I cannot solve currently, even though I aspire to do it.
+It seems to me that I am missing something crucial but because of some kind of knowledge gap I cannot grasp it.